“Do something productive, be someone to trust, grow a diverse community, NOW,

 because you matter–who are you going to be?”

-The Educational and Employment Training Center is more than finding a job—this is your safe place to grow and succeed.
-Our programs welcome all at-risk youth and adults who need assistance in education and employment.
+The Educational and Employment Training Center is about more than finding a job—this is your safe place to grow and succeed.
+Our programs welcome all at-risk youth and adults seeking assistance in education and employment.
 We believe in your success and will support you in every way we can.

 Our free opportunities are designed to help Delaware residents build the critical thinking skills necessary to increase literacy, enhance employability, and gain and retain employment.
 We provide:

 - Adult Literacy programs for ages 16 and above

 - Out of School Youth programs for 16 to 24-year-olds